The majority of people use the internet every day to conduct searches for some information.

 Understanding & Fixing Orphan Pages

-If you are involved in digital marketing or content marketing, crawl analysis must already be critical to you.
+If you are involved in digital marketing or performing a site audit, crawl analysis must already be critical to you once the audit is complete.
 This will help in spotting the orphan pages and resurrecting them when needed.

 Otherwise, archive them to improve organic traffic and better your SEO architecture.
 With this, we have reached the end of this guide about orphan pages.

-You can do a quick check to find old URLs, dead ends, and expired pages that remain orphans.
-Solve these, and you will have a better site structure, and your website rank will continue to increase.
+You can quickly check to find old URLs, dead-end pages, and expired pages that remain orphans.
+Solve these, and you will have a better site structure, and your website rank will continue to increase with the addition of new pages.

 Have trouble identifying or removing orphan pages after trying these steps?
 Feel free to get in touch with us.
 Our team at sitecentre® have years of experience in SEO and website development.
 Please let us know if there is anything we can do to help!